 Cashew Half and Half!

 And here’s the most fun of all: Decrease the water to 1 cup and you’ll get something akin to half-and-half–except, the protein is higher and fat is lower compared to the dairy product!
+(Equal parts cashews and water will produce something the texture of whipped cream.)

 Make nondiary half-and-half out of cashews.
 Higher in protein/lower in fat than the real thing!
 Click To Tweet